Albion boss praises substitute following draw

 The draw leaves Albion on 37 points.
 Pulis is demanding 40 before Albion are safe.

-Speaking after the 0-0, Pulis said:
+Speaking after the 0-0

 "We showed resilience.
 We had to because Liverpool really stepped it up.